 In terms of standard drinks, booze consumption can be classified into moderate drinking and heavy drinking.
 A standard drink is defined as 4 oz of wines,1 shot of 80 proof booze, or 14 ounces of beer.
 It’s considered that a moderate ethanol intake involves 1 standard drink for women and 2 standard drinks for men.
 Heavy drinking involves more than 3 standard drinks for women and 4 standard drinks for men.

-Even though it’s widely known that ethanol produces harmful effects, that they have a potential to become a mentally and socially destroying addiction, and that it’s able to cloud judgment, millions of people around the world consume it daily.
+Even though it’s widely known that ethanol produces harmful effects, that they have a potential to become a mentally and socially destroying addiction to alcohol, and that it’s able to cloud judgment, millions of people around the world consume it daily.
 One of the factors that greatly increase the consumption of alcoholic beverages is a physiological effect called alcohol tolerance.
 This physiological process represents the body’s ability to tolerate amounts of ethanol that would otherwise produce dangerous effects on the individual’s health.

 The Definition Of Alcohol Tolerance